by Lane Mangum, VP Business Services, The Concrete Countertop Institute

 Boys like to buy lots of toys.
 That shiny new polisher may look exciting, but do you really need it?
 Is there a real business justification for it?

 The example I like to use is the DS3011 planetary polisher.
 We do sell these, but we encourage only established concrete countertop makers with high throughput to buy them.
 Think of it like this:

-The DS3011 costs $2247.
+The DS3011 costs about $2500.
 Do you have a business need for it that will give you a return on your investment within about a year?
 For example, if you’ve identified that the time spent grinding and polishing is a bottleneck in your production, or if your employees are having trouble keeping a single headed grinder flat and causing quality problems, then you have a business need for a 3-headed planetary polisher.
 Try to quantify just how much time it would save you.
 Would it make your projects 10% faster?
 If you have quality problems, how often do they occur?
 Every 5 or 10 projects?